nagarajpandith/live-stream-studio-booking/README.md

 </details>

 ### Features
-- Responsive Full-stack Booking system
+- Responsive Full-stack Booking system.
-- Automated mail notifications on form submissions & on accepting/rejecting bookings
+- Automated mail notifications on form submissions & on rejecting bookings.
+- Master-Manager Admin hierarchies with different permissions.
+- View filtered Upcoming events on View Schedule page.
-- Filter bookings on a range (Year/Month/Week/Day)
+- Filter bookings on a range (Year/Month/Week/Day).
 - Export selected data as .csv
-- Manage bookings by Accepting/Rejecting
+- View and Manage bookings by Rejecting booking.
-- Avoid duplicate booking with a gap of 30 minutes between each event
+- Avoid duplicate booking with a gap of 30 minutes between each event.

 ### Installation
 1. - Fork the [repo](https://github.com/nagarajpandith/live-stream-studio-booking)